Munksgaard/ku-template/README.md

 # ku-template

-Latex template for papers at University of Copenhagen.
+LaTeX template for papers at University of Copenhagen.